 The transmission of COVID-19 is thought to occur mainly through respiratory droplets and through contact with contaminated surfaces.
-Further information on the epidemiology of COVID-19 in healthcare settings can be found on the Public Health Scotland website.
 As sustained community transmission has occurred as the pandemic has progressed, it has become more challenging to identify true cases of hospital transmission.
 A system for monitoring COVID-19 is critical to tracking nosocomial transmission in healthcare settings to inform infection, prevention and control measures.
+To help to understand nosocomial risk ARHAI Scotland publish weekly on COVID-19 hospital onset cases and monthly rapid review of the epidemiology of COVID-19 in healthcare settings.